hokus15/home-assistant-config/README.md

 #!/bin/sh
 curl -s -X POST -H "Content-Type: application/json" -d '{"message": "text", "data": {"photo": {"file": "'$1'", "caption": "Movimiento detectado en '$2'"}}}' "http://localhost:8123/api/services/notify/telegram"
 ```

-### Other ideas
-* Have the incron as a sensor in home-assistant would avoid the need to do some of the configurations.
-* iCal integration in Home-Assistant could be used enable or disable motion sensor based on a schedule.
-This can be also achieved using other tools like tasker in your mobile phone or Home-Assistant IFTTT integration..